Hybrid Correlated States and Dynamics in Quantum Materials

 This workshop is organized by SPICE as part of the Gutenberg International Conference Center (GICC) at Johannes Gutenberg University Mainz (JGU).
 The GICC is funded through the German Research Foundation’s (DFG) university allowance in the Excellence Strategy program and aims at fostering JGU as a national and international research hub.
 By organizing regular conferences and workshops in fields of excellent JGU research, the GICC provides a platform to build interest networks and collaborations – to promote exchange and dialog among academics and research groups from all over the world.

 If you are interested in this SPICE-Workshop, please click the button below, to apply before March 4th, 2024.
-If your application is successful, you will be contacted in September 2023 with a link to register.
-The conference fee is 375 euros.
+If your application is successful, you will be contacted in March 2024 with a link to register.
+The conference fee is 450 euros.
 Accommodation is not included.
 The online conference fee (live in Zoom participation) is 50 euros.
+Poster Sessions and Poster Flash Presentations will be organized only for those attending in person.

 Akashdeep Kamra, Autonomous University of Madrid